cloudmesh/cloudmesh-pi-burn/cmburn/pi/README.md

 ## Information about the SD Cards and Card Writer

-You will need at least one SD Card writer.
-However, cm-pi-burn is supposed to work also with an USB hub in which you can plug in multiple SD Cards and burn one card at a time.
-Once done you can add a new batch and you can continue writing.
+You need at least one SD Card writer.
+However, cm-pi-burn is supposed to work also with a USB hub in which you can plug in multiple SD Cards and burn one card at a time.
+Once done, you can add a new batch, and you can continue writing.
 This is done for all specified hosts so that you can minimize the interaction with the SD cards.

 To find out more about the Card writers and the SD Cards, you can use